mobalab/rag-chat-for-amazon-bedrock/readme.txt

 **Plugin Configuration:**
 1. Go to the RAG Chat admin menu to configure your Amazon Bedrock settings
 2. Enter your AWS credentials and Knowledge Base details
-3. Your content will automatically sync to Amazon Bedrock
+3. New content will automatically sync to Amazon Bedrock when created, updated, or deleted
+4. For existing posts and pages, use "Export Posts and Pages to Amazon Bedrock" on the Content Management page
-4. Insert the shortcode `[rag_chat_ab_chat]` where you want the chat interface to appear
+5. Insert the shortcode `[rag_chat_ab_chat]` where you want the chat interface to appear
-5. (Optional) Configure your chat interface settings for custom styling and behavior
+6. (Optional) Configure your chat interface settings for custom styling and behavior

 == Frequently Asked Questions ==